ra3xdh/qucs_s-help/source/overview/simulation-types/index.md

 An example of how to place a Simulation Component in a Qucs-S schematic page, and how to configure the Simulation's parameters.
 ```

+## Learn More

+To learn more about Qucs-S's simulation capabilities, please see the specific pages below for common simulation types.
+Note that this is not exhaustive documentation - it only aims to cover the most frequently used Simulations.

 ```{toctree}
 ---
 maxdepth: 1